Khochu peremen

-"Khochu peremen!" («Хочу перемен!») or "My zhdyom peremen" («Мы ждём перемен»), also simply known as "Peremen!" («Перемен!»), is a song by the Soviet rock band Kino, written by Viktor Tsoi.
-It was made famous by its use in the 1987 film Assa in which Kino's lead singer Viktor Tsoi prominently sung the song at the end of the film.
+"Khochu peremen!" («Хочу перемен!») or "My zhdyom peremen" («Мы ждём перемен»), also simply known as "Peremen!" («Перемен!»), is a song by the Soviet rock band Kino, written by the band's lead singer, Viktor Tsoi.
+It was made famous by its use in the 1987 film Assa in which Viktor Tsoi prominently sung the song at the end of the film.
 The 1989 album Posledniy geroy includes a studio-recorded release of the song.

-The song has since become a favourite for political movements in Post-Soviet states and as a protest song.
+The song has since become a favorite for political movements in post-Soviet states and as a protest song.

 History

 Kino and their lead singer Viktor Tsoi had previously been part of the underground rock movement in the Soviet Union.
 In 1987, Tsoi starred in the official Soviet government film Assa.
 The film, which became a cult classic, promoted Soviet leader Mikhail Gorbachev's Glasnost and Perestroika political, social and economic reforms.
-In the film, Tsoi plays a rock musician who, when confronted by a zealous official reading out a list of rules he must abide by to make a live performance in a restaurant, ignores them and steps on stage to play "Khochu peremen".
+In the film, Tsoi plays a rock musician who, when confronted by a zealous official reading out a list of rules he must abide by to make a live performance in a restaurant, ignores them and steps on stage to play "khochu peremen".

 The film became a symbol of the rapid changes made in Gorbachev's USSR and brought Kino a mass audience for the first time.
 Kino performed the song in June 1990 in front of 62,000 people at the Luzhniki Stadium in Moscow during one of the band's first major gigs.
 Though it has since become an iconic song for political opposition and reform campaigns, Tsoi, who died in August 1990, said that the change which he described was personal change.

 The song has been described by The New European as having an "urgent drum-beat and sub-rockabilly riffs".
-Its lyrics (in Russian) include: "Our hearts need changes, our eyes need changes, into our laugh and our tears, and into our pulse and veins.
-Changes!
-We are waiting for change".
+Its lyrics (in Russian) include the chorus: “‘Change!’ require our hearts, ‘Change!’ require our eyes.
+In our laughter and in our tears, And in the pulsations of the veins: ‘Change!
+We are waiting for change!’”.